-- Spark new ideas: Bard, our experimental conversational AI service, is an efficient way to help generate ideas or learn about a new topic.
+- Spark new ideas: Gemini, our experimental conversational AI service, is an efficient way to help generate ideas or learn about a new topic.

 - Visualize ideas: Text-to-image and video tools like Imagen and Phenaki, both in beta, allow us to quickly visualize our ideas, helping us create concepts and storyboards.

 - Generate social copy: We’re using PaLM API to create customized copy for new campaigns.
 For a recent one, we primed the application with expected comments from our customers, and it came up with hundreds of replies, some of them amazingly witty.

 - Maximize your productivity: Help me write in Gmail and Google Docs can quickly flesh out an outline, synthesize multiple points of view, or sketch out storyboards or scripts.
 Google Workspace can summarize long email chains, build entire presentations, and even create campaign collateral.